mjordan/islandora_whole_object/README.md

 * `node`: doesn't show Linked Data properties, just the basic Drupal node structure as a raw PHP array
 * `fedora`: show Fedora's Turle Linked Data representation of the resource

-Here's the raw (PHP array) JSON-LD output (`http://localhost:8000/node/1/whole_islandora_object/jsonld`):
+Here's the raw (PHP array) JSON-LD output (e.g., `http://localhost:8000/node/1/whole_islandora_object/jsonld`):

 ![JSON-LD](docs/jsonld.png)

-Once we decide what the most useful representations are, we can add a user interface for choosing them, e.g., each one in a subtab, let the user choose in a select widget, etc.

 ## To do

-* Add more output formats so people can decide what's useful.
 * Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting.
 See issue #1.
-  * Add Solr document, thumbnails of media, etc.
+* Add Solr document for the object.
-  * Use a View to assemble everything and provide a custom Twig template to render it.
 * Add the option of showing the content in a block.
 * Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object').